doguilmak/Satellite-Tracking-with-Frame-Transformations/README.md

 	eHAobs = [R * cos(phi); 0; R * sin(phi)];

-Then we must use the position of the observer in HA, for reducing the vector to the satellite, and transform it to H:
+Then we must use the position of the observer in $HA$, for reducing the vector to the satellite, and transform it to $H$:

 $$e_{ST}^{H} = R_3(\pi) ⋅ R_2(\dfrac{\phi} 2 - \phi) ⋅ (e_{ST}^{HA}  - e^{HA} ⋅ obs)$$